How to Build a Morning Routine You Actually Keep

 Not perfectly.
 Not every single day without exception.
 But consistently enough that it remains yours — not something that keeps getting moved aside when something else demands the space.

-This means that some mornings, you will have to say no to something so that your morning routine can happen.
-An early meeting.
-A request that could wait.
+This means that some mornings, you will have to say no to something so that your morning can happen.
+An early request.
 The phone that wants your attention before you have had your own.

 The routine will not protect itself.
 You have to decide it is worth protecting — and then act accordingly.